gyunamister/ActionOrientedProcessMining/README.md

       - "cf", "proc", "act", "res", ObjectClass, AttributeName: {values}
   - ```<<predicate description>>```
     - ```aggregation,comparator,threshold```
   - Aggregation includes "count", "ratio", "mean", "median", etc.
     - Numerical comparator (i.e., <,>,=) is used to assess the necessity of operations.
   - Threshold is numerical.
   - ```<<operation name>>```: the name of operation to be executed
   - ```<<parameter mapping description>>```: the mappings of paramters that are required for the execution of the operation in key-value format.
     - "ParameterName": "ParameterValue"

   ### 5.4.
 Action Instance Stream Format

+  Below is the schema of an action instance stream.

   ```
     <?xml version="1.0" encoding="UTF-8" ?>
     <xs:schema xmlns:xs="http://www.w3.org/2001/XMLSchema">

     <xs:element name="action-instance-stream">